What’s a Demo Lesson for a Teaching Interview?By Lisa Shockley

 For examples of what a demo teaching lesson is like, use YouTube as your go-to resource for inspiration from other online English teachers.
 There are loads of videos out there by awesome teachers with companies like VIPKid and GoGoKid that will provide you with useful tips and tricks on how to ace your demo lesson during your teaching interview.

 Check out this example of an ESL demo lesson for a teaching interview, by teacher Erin with VIPKid.

 How can I prepare for my mock teaching demo?

 In addition to preparing and practicing your demo session, there are a couple of other things to keep in mind when preparing for a mock teaching demo.

 Set up your teaching space

 The company wants to see that you have a quiet space set up to conduct your online classes.
 This area should be organized and free of distractions.
-Good lighting and background are important.
+Good lighting and a fun online teaching background are important.
 Set up your background to look like a classroom for the demo interview.
-Use educational materials for your backdrop such as maps, animal pictures, the alphabet, and a calendar.
+Use educational materials, such as maps, animal pictures, the alphabet, or a calendar, for your backdrop.
 Anything fun and colorful will help grab the student’s attention and make your lesson more interesting.

 What do companies look for during the demo lesson for a teaching interview?

 Smile and use lots of positive energy to encourage the student throughout the lesson.
 Also, speak slowly and clearly and use simple language appropriate for the student’s level.
 Have props related to the lesson (it’s recommended to have at least two) and use a lot of TPR (total physical response) as you teach.